davideandres95/DPDK-101/README.md

 ====================================================
 ```

+If you do not have a hardware packet generator you can still use software like [scapy](https://github.com/secdev/scapy) to generate some.

+This is the end of this tutorial.
+Congratulations on executing dpdk application for the first time.
+Cleanup instructions can be found at the end of this file.
+## Conclusions
+We have seen how to download, install and compile the DPDK library as well as 2 sample applications.
+The l2fwd application has shown us how to bind physical devices to the application as well as a working example with real packet processing.
+Finally, we have seen how to clean up the setup and return the devices to their original steps.
+In the recent versions, tools like meson and ninja have been introduced, which have outdated a lot of explanatory videos on how to build and install DPDK.
+I hope this guide has helped you to overcome the issues I had because of the outdated material.

-### 7. Clean up the dpdk setup
+## Clean up the dpdk setup
 As the interfaces are now binded to the user-space, they are not visible to the kernel and commands like
 ```bash
 ip -br link
 ```
 will not list them.
-To bind them again to the kernel driver we will use the same script `dpdk-devbind.py` to bind them again to their original driver `ixgbe`:
+We will use the same script `dpdk-devbind.py` to bind them again to their original driver `ixgbe`:
 ```bash
 sudo python3 ../../usertools/dpdk-devbind.py -b ixgbe 85:00.0 85:00.1
 ```